Apanatshka/blog/_posts/2024-04-06-parsing-and-all-that.md

 {%latex%} S = 0 S 1 {%endlatex%}       | {%latex%} \text{(step)} {%endlatex%}
 {%latex%} S = \varepsilon {%endlatex%} | {%latex%} \text{(}\varepsilon\text{)} {%endlatex%}

 Sort {%latex%}S{%endlatex%} is the start symbol, the starting point in the grammar.
-If we're using the grammar _productively_ we start from the start symbol and use the rules left-to-right to replace sorts until we get the sentence in the language that we want.
+If we're using the grammar _productively_ we start from the start symbol and use the rules left-to-right to replace sorts until we get the sentence in the corresponding context-free language that we want.
 Something like: {%latex%} S \to 0 S 1 \to 0 0 S 1 1 \to 0 0 1 1 {%endlatex%}.
 This is called a _derivation_.

 The most general, naive way to derive a push-down automaton for any context-free grammar is by pushing the end-of-stack and start symbol at the start, having a "main" state that uses the grammar rules with the body reversed (to deal with the stack order), and an accept state that pops the end-of-stack: